CumulusNetworks/docs/content/cumulus-linux-516/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 To allow local fallback authentication for a user, add a local privileged user account on the switch with the same username as a TACACS user.
 A local user is always active even when the TACACS service is not running.

 {{%notice note%}}
 If the TACACS server is unreachable when you use local fallback authentication, the login process might take a long time.
 To work around this issue, set the TACACS timeout to a low value (such as 1) with the `nv set system aaa tacacs timeout` command.
-Even with a low timeout value, you might experience a delay of approximately tens of seconds when logging in.
+Even with a low timeout value, you might experience a delay of approximately 20 to 30 seconds when logging in.
+The number of seconds might vary depending on the number of configured TACACS servers.
 {{%/notice%}}

 To configure local fallback authentication: